googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

       # Key is the name of the Counter.
 Required field.
       key: players
       # BufferSize is the size of a buffer of counted items that are available in the Fleet (available capacity).
       # Value can be an absolute number (ex: 5) or a percentage of the Counter available capacity (ex: 5%).
       # An absolute number is calculated from percentage by rounding up.
 Must be bigger than 0.
 Required field.
       bufferSize: 5
       # MinCapacity is the minimum aggregate Counter total capacity across the fleet.
-      # If zero, MinCapacity is ignored.
+      # If BufferSize is specified as a percentage, MinCapacity is required and cannot be 0.
-      # If non zero, MinCapacity must be smaller than MaxCapacity and bigger than BufferSize.
+      # If non zero, MinCapacity must be smaller than MaxCapacity and it can be greater than or equal to BufferSize.
       minCapacity: 10
       # MaxCapacity is the maximum aggregate Counter total capacity across the fleet.
-      # MaxCapacity must be bigger than both MinCapacity and BufferSize.
+      # MaxCapacity must be greater than or equal to both MinCapacity and BufferSize.
 Required field.
       maxCapacity: 100
 ```